MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
 >
-> 1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
-You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
+> 1. Load the MobileFirst Operations Console.

-> 2. Click the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
+> 2. Click the "New" button next to "Applications" to register a new application and follow the on-screen instructions.

 ### Using the SDK
 The MobileFirst-provided API methods are available once the MobileFirst client SDK has been loaded.
 Once loaded, the `wlCommonInit` function is then called.